Electrical

 Spring, 2 credit hours

 An introduction to some of the control software systems in use in industry.
-The student is introduced to structured PIC 16f877 micro family programs to the extent that various control functions can be identified and modified.
-Memory addressed I/O and the relationship of memory location access (analog and digital) by a PIC microcontroller program.
-Several computer interfaces and motor-control circuits including stepper motor interfaces are studied.
-One hour lecture, three hours laboratory per week.
+The student is introduced to the architecture of the Arduino platform using the ATmega328P Microcontroller to the extent that various control functions can be identified and modified.
+Memory addressed I/O and the relationship of memory location access (analog and digital) by an Arduino microcontroller program.

 ELEC 261 ELECTRICITY